Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 1. On the ability of individual devices to receive input while the application is not running in the foreground.
 This is only supported by a small subset of devices and platforms.
 VR devices ([`TrackedDevice`](../api/UnityEngine.InputSystem.TrackedDevice.html)) such as HMDs and VR controllers generally support this.<br><br>To find out whether a specific device supports this, you can query the [`InputDevice.canRunInBackground`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_canRunInBackground) property.
 This property can also be forced to true or false via a Device's [layout](Layouts.md#control-items).
 2. On two settings you can find in the project-wide [Input Settings](Settings.md).
 Specifically, [`InputSettings.backgroundBehavior`](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_backgroundBehavior) and [`InputSettings.editorInputBehaviorInPlayMode`](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_editorInputBehaviorInPlayMode).
 The table below shows a detailed breakdown of how input behaviors vary based on these two settings and in relation to the `Run In Background` player setting in Unity.

+> [!NOTE]
->__Note__: [`InputDevice.canRunInBackground`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_canRunInBackground) is overridden by the editor in certain situations (see table below).
+> [`InputDevice.canRunInBackground`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_canRunInBackground) is overridden by the editor in certain situations (see table below).
 In general, the value of the property does not have to be the same between the editor and the player and depends on the specific platform and device.

 The following table shows the full matrix of behaviors according to the [Input Settings](Settings.md) and whether the game is running in the editor or in the player.